What is freelance photography?

 You can register here for Self-Assessment.
 The process is easier than you think.
 In order to keep on top of your tax duties you will need to keep detailed records of your finances including any earnings and business expenses.

 The best way to do this is to use a bookkeeping software, you can find some for free online.
-You might even want to hire an accountant to take away the hassle of working out how much tax you owe and when to pay it.
+You might even want to hire a freelancer accountant to take away the hassle of working out how much tax you owe and when to pay it.

 Market Your Business on Social Media